bestinslot-xyz/brc20-programmable-module/README.md

 When encountered, an indexer can call `brc20_withdraw` JSON-RPC method, and verify the result, as this can fail in case there isn't enough funds to withdraw, and increase BRC20 balance for the pkscript this inscription was sent to.

 > [!WARNING]
-> Tokens should be withdrawn from the sender's address, but deposited to the receiver's address for a withdraw inscription.
-A withdraw inscription can be sent to the same address, or a different address.
+> Tokens should be withdrawn from the sender's pkscript, but deposited to the receiver's pkscript for a withdraw inscription.
+A withdraw inscription can be sent to the same pkscript, or a different pkscript.

 ### Initialisation and empty blocks